Wellsprings School Offer for Special Educational Needs and Disabilities

 5. What specialist services are accessed by the school?

-When a child has a specific difficulty that needs additional support that cannot be provided by the staff in the school, the SENCo will liaise with other services:
+When a child has a specific difficulty that needs additional support that cannot be provided by the staff in the school, the Inclusion Lead will liaise with other services:

 - We have an Educational Psychologist allocated to the school.